joranE/skiershiny/faq.md

 This section shows the standard race snapshot graphs that have been a staple of my Twitter feed for several years.
 Pick a date, then click on a race from that day and it will produce a race snapshot for that race.
-The measure for distance events is my own PBM (percent back from the median) points and finishing place for sprints.
+The measure for distance events can be switched between the raw PBM skier, which is what I've traditionally used for WC-level races, or PBM points or FIS points.
+Ther PBM points options will tend to be more opinionated about field strength, but is more appropriate for non-WC level races.
+Sprint races will always use the final finishing place.
 Normally I have only produced these plots for major international races, but this will allow you to make them for pretty much any race.
 For WC/TdS/WSC/OWG races it uses only equivalent historical results from the same set of races.
 For any other generic FIS race is uses all historical results for each athlete.
 This means that these graphs for non-WC sprint races are essenitally meaningless.
 I'll keep thinking about it and maybe come up with something.

+***

+#### Sprint Heat Progressions
+This section is for displaying heat times as athletes progress through sprint race rounds (qualification, quarterfinals, semifinals, finals).
+You can choose from either the raw heat times, the difference from the median time in that round and the difference from the advancement threshold time.
+This last measure is an attempt to show how far people were from the minimum time necessary to advance to the next round.
+(In the special case of the finals, the 'threshold' is the 3rd place time.)
+In general, all three measure look fairly similar.